 Keep in mind that you cannot renew your passport with an acceptance agent.
 However, it is possible to renew in-person at a passport agency.

 You may not need a passport book depending on your travel needs.
 A passport card is an alternative travel option.
 Although it’s cheaper than a passport book, it comes at the cost of restricted travel.

 A passport card allows international travel to Canada, Mexico, the Carribean, and Bermuda.
 It should be noted that it cannot be used for air travel.
 This type of identification is only accepted at land borders and seaports.

-Due to its convenient size and price, it’s a great option if your travels take you to the accepted countries.
+Due to its convenient size and price, it is a great option if your travels take you to the accepted countries.
 The best part about a passport card is using it as an additional form of government ID.

-You’re more likely to have this small card on you wherever you go.
-The same can’t be said for a large passport book.
+You are more likely to have this small card on you wherever you go.
+The same cannot be said for a large passport book.

 The next time you renew your passport, consider paying a bit extra for a passport card.
-By buying both at the same time, you’ll save money on processing fees.
+By buying both at the same time, you will save money on processing fees.

 If you run your passport too close to its expiration date, you may be in for a rude awakening.
 Nothing is worse than planning an unforgettable trip and then missing out at the last moment.
-Keep the passport expiration rules in mind so you’re always eligible for international travel.
+Keep the passport expiration rules in mind so you are always eligible for international travel.

 Not sure when your passport even expires?
-It’s time to give it a good look before making any travel plans.
-If you enjoyed this travel information, find more right here on our blog.
+It is time to give it a good look before making any travel plans.